benc-uk/smilr/node/data-api/readme.md

 To switch on security for these three calls, set the `SECURE_CLIENT_ID` environmental variable to the client id of an [app registered with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

-HTTP request validation is done in `lib/utils.js` and the ***verifyAuthentication()*** method, validation is skipped entirely if SECURE_CLIENT_ID is unset or blank (Note.
-This is the default).
-This method calls on a library called 'azure-ad-jwt' in order to validate the tokens.

-> :speech_balloon: **Node.** At the time of writing (Dec 2018) there are some issues with the public version of 'azure-ad-jwt', so a locally modified copy is provided in `lib/azure-ad-jwt/`.
-The modifications are [detailed in this pull request](https://github.com/dei79/node-azure-ad-jwt/pull/13)

-The validation logic first checks for the `authorization` header in the HTTP request, the bearer token is extracted and treated as a JWT, which is validated that it is signed and issued and signed by Azure AD.
-Lastly the token's 'audience claim' is checked that it matches the client id provided in `SECURE_CLIENT_ID`.
-This means the token was issued to our known registered app.
-Failure of any of these checks will result in no data being modified and a HTTP 401 error being returned (with a reason message in the body)
+Request & token validation is done in by Passport.js (standard authenication middleware for Node.js Express) and the [Azure AD plugin](https://github.com/AzureAD/passport-azure-ad).
+This is configured as middleware to validate bearer tokens supplied on the certain sensitive routes mentioned above. `passport.authenicate` is called before those routes are run and the tokens fetched and checked with the logic in `lib/auth.js`.
+We ensure the tokens are signed and valid, contain the `smilr.events` scope and also come from our registered app (audience)

 Once security is enabled, the Vue.js client will also need to be [similarly configured, with the matching AAD app client id used for validation](../../vue/#security)